ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 ### Pros

 1. Items hardly ever arrive damaged.
+2. Significantly larger product catalog.
-2. User can immediately see the prices of items when browsing through the various deals pages without having to click through to the product page of each item.
+3. User can immediately see the prices of items when browsing through the various deals pages without having to click through to the product page of each item.
-3. The website and mobile app are both user-friendly and easy to navigate, and have modern UI and UX.
+4. The website and mobile app are both user-friendly and easy to navigate, and have modern UI and UX.
-4. It is simple to reschedule a delivery.
+5. It is simple to reschedule a delivery.
-5. Small items are always placed into boxes to prevent them from being damaged by the couriers, only large items that already have their own sturdy packaging are not placed into boxes.
+6. Small items are always placed into boxes to prevent them from being damaged by the couriers, only large items that already have their own sturdy packaging are not placed into boxes.
-6. The packaging tape on the boxes is very easy to remove.
+7. The packaging tape on the boxes is very easy to remove.
-7. The product review process uses AI to moderate the reviews and the review only requires manual approval if the AI doesn't approve the review automatically, so if the review guidelines are adhered to, product reviews are approved very quickly.
+8. The product review process uses AI to moderate the reviews and the review only requires manual approval if the AI doesn't approve the review automatically, so if the review guidelines are adhered to, product reviews are approved very quickly.
-8. Delivery drivers give the user a phone call if they don't hear them hooting to ensure that the delivery is not missed.
+9. Delivery drivers give the user a phone call if they don't hear them hooting to ensure that the delivery is not missed.
-9. Delivery handover is smooth and efficient.
+10. Delivery handover is smooth and efficient.

 ### Cons